Moouncat/Flappy-Birb/README.md

-# flappy-birb
+# Flappy Birb
-Flappy Birb: written in Python and I still have no ducking Idea what I am doing.
+Written in Python and I still have no ducking Idea what I am doing.

-Need to add other stuff to it but idk exactly how lol
+To-do:
+1- Update graphics
+2- Update Code
+3- Fix bugs